 rd /s "\\?\C:\Web Sites\docs.west-wind.com\faq "

 \\?\ relates to Extended Path Syntax that supports long filenames as well as apparently being more lax with spaces in path names.
-The paths I use above still need to be fully qualified and must include the trailing spaces!
+The paths I use above still needs to be fully qualified and must include the trailing spaces!
 To capture those trailing spaces I go into Explorer and copy the path from the address bar and paste it into the command line surrounded by quotes.

 There's more info on the extended path syntax in the Microsoft Docs:

 Naming Files, Paths and Namespaces

 This article talks mainly about long file names, but it looks like that's basically the same issue of file names that the Classic Windows file APIs can't deal with.
 Although I'm having this issue with folders here, the same problem with extra spaces applies to files as well.

 I didn't try renaming once I got the folders to delete, but I suspect you can also use other commands like

 del to manipulate files as long as you use the extended path syntax all files involved in the operation.